aiven/aiven-docs/docs/products/cassandra/concepts/cross-cluster-replication.md

 :::important
 Aiven for Apache Cassandra® cross-cluster replication (CCR) is a [limited availability feature](/docs/platform/concepts/beta_services).
-If you\'re interested in trying out this feature, contact the sales team at [sales@aiven.io](mailto:sales@aiven.io).
+If you're interested in trying out this feature, contact the sales team at [sales@aiven.io](mailto:sales@aiven.io).
 :::